adamhendrickson22/adamhendrickson22/README.md

 - 🎮 I love pretty, story-driven indie games and would love to make my own.
 - 📺 I'd also like to grow a Twitch and YouTube channel and do things that I love.
 - 🌱 I’m currently learning Unity, and are trying to plan out some projects.

+My personal projects will go on my more official GitHub account named "aethyrius".